sean9999/GoFunctional/README.md

 ## What's Next?

-A similar set of methods should be for maps, which will be under a package called Fmap.
+A similar set of methods for maps, which will be under a package called Fmap.
 There might be an opportunity to do something for structs as well.
 We'll see.

 A bothersome limitation of Go Functional is the inability to use different types.
 I'd like to find an elegant solution to that, leveraging the concept of a Functor.